stijnj/stijnj.github.com/experiments/canvas-ball/index.md

 Just a small expermiment where I wanted to play with canvas, simple math and animations.
 Some of the challenges in this experiment included moving the ball at a specific angle and caclulating the new angle when the ball hits one of the four walls.

-This experiment is very basic but open opportunities to new features like letting the balls collide or even building a small game (pong, anyone?).
+This experiment is very basic but opens opportunities to new features like letting the balls collide or even building a small game (pong, anyone?).

 Try it out!
 Click on 'add ball', then on 'start'.